 Marianne Crebassa, Sabine Devieilhe © Simon Fowler - MolinaVisuals

-Haendel Armida abbandonata, Cantata HWV 105
+Haendel Armida abbandonata, Cantata for one voice HWV 105

 Sonata in trio op.2 No.1

-Aminta e Fillide, cantata HWV 83
+Aminta e Fillide, cantata for two voices HWV 83

 Although Handel was destined to become the most illustrious representative of Italian opera of his era, he actually spent very little time in Italy.
 However, it was during one of his brief trips that he composed most of his cantatas aimed at a select local private audience.
 The cantata differs from an operatic aria because although it is composed of several pieces (sacred or profane) it theoretically has no theatrical or dramatic characteristics.
 This form flourished in particular in the baroque era in response to the new vogue for “domestic” concerts.
 Handel composed approximately sixty cantatas, mostly for the female voice.
 But a leopard cannot change its spots and the form inevitably takes on a theatrical aspect in this musician’s hands.
 This evening is a must as three cantatas will be quite literally brought to life by the grace and elegance of delightful performers Sabine Devieilhe and Marianne Crebassa.